Ladybirds Class

 The 'Old Buck Way':

 Embedded within our school ethos is the mantra: 'Ready, Respectful and Safe'.
 These three words are taught throughout all parts of our curriculum and are at the heart of our whole school approach.
+Our children are becoming more confident to be able to talk about these words and understand what they mean!

 Our Values: